Jewish People's University: 1981

 At Bella Abramovna’s apartment, Yu.
 N. Tyurin taught an optional course in Probability Theory, and M. S. Marinov in Physics.

 1980–1983

 All these years there was a working seminar led by D. B. Fuchs, A. V. Zelevinsky and B. L. Feigin.

 Closing and further fate

-In 1982, V. A. Senderov and a lecturer B. I. Kanevsky were arrested, and B. A. Subbotovskaya died tragically (was hit by a truck under strange circumstances that did not exclude the version of murder).
+In 1982, V. A. Senderov and a lecturer B. I. Kanevsky were arrested, and B. A. Subbotovskaya died tragically, when she was hit by a truck under strange circumstances that did not exclude the possibility of murder.
 By the fall of 1982, lectures had almost ceased; some of the students were taught until spring 1983.